Dog Parks

 The immages below are from the “DOG PARK PROJECT: The IAABC has collaborated with Dr. Jessica Hekman and artist Lili Chin to create a series of posters for use by trainers, dog parks and community dog organizations to promote safety in dog parks and dog play.

-- As per the law in Western Australia, when walking your dog in a public space, such as along the street or in a park or reserve, you must keep your dog on a leash securely tethered and not allow it to wander or bother other people, animals, or wildlife.
+- As per the law in Western Australia, when walking your dog in a public space, such as a public enclosed dog park, the street or in public parks, reserves and bushland, you must keep your dog under effective control and not allow it to wander or bother other people, animals, or wildlife.

 - Effective control means that the dog:

-- Is within a short distance from the person in control of the dog at all times
+- Is within a short distance of the person in control of the dog at all times

 - The person in control of the dog is carrying a leash, chain, cord or harness of sufficient strength and no longer than 2m (Measured from the base of the dog's neck)